Open call #3

 - Decentralized governance models that are fair and trustworthy to all the parties in a data exchange ecosystem,

 - Use your eIDAS2 on the EU marketplaces,

 - Effective data monetization strategies and business models to incentivize data providers to share their data on exchange platforms.

 Applications should cover real needs of the end-users in one a specific sector such as for example banking, education, healthcare, or e-government.

-Applicants are invited to submit their proposals on any topic that serves the overall TRUSTCHAIN OC1 vision and objectives.
+Applicants are invited to submit their proposals on any topic that serves the overall TrustChain Open Call #3 vision and objectives.
 Their proposed solution should consider as minimal requirement to:

-- Extends the state-of-the-art in the domain of digital identities, and/or solves existing real-world problems with digital identities and provides new highly usable software solutions.
+- Extend the state-of-the-art in the domain of user privacy, and/or solve existing real-world problems with data governance and provide new highly usable software solutions.

 Proposals are submitted in a single stage and the evaluation process is composed of three phases as presented hereafter: